duty-bound/ramda/Ramda.md

 ```

 #### curryN
-Exactly like `curry` with the added functionality that it can limit the number of arguments provided in the case of f
+Exactly like `curry` with the added functionality that it can limit the number of arguments provided in the case of functions that accept
 #### dec

 Decrements a number.